powsybl/powsybl.github.io/pages/documentation/developer/tutorials/balance_computation.md

 To skip the basics, do the following:
 - Download and unzip the source repository or clone it using Git.
-- Change directory to `merging-view/initial`
+- Change directory to `emf/initial`
 - Jump ahead to [Configure the pom file](#configure-the-maven-pom-file)

-For the input data, you will need to have:
+For the input data, you will need:
 - A folder containing your IGMs in CIM-CGMES format.
 Each IGM needs to be zipped with the EQ, TP, SSH and SV
 - A PEVF file corresponding to the AC net positions of the IGMs and the DC net position of the cross-border HVDC lines.
 It should not be zipped.
 - A folder containing the CGMES boundary files, EQBD and TPBD, unzipped as well.